iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Evidence and estimation of sustained loss due to the breach

 Furthermore, per Iowa Code § 614.1 (5), the injured party has a ten-year statutory window to initiate a claim for the breach of a written contract.
-The burden of proof is on the plaintiff to establish a breach of contract, and the defendant proves that no such breach occurred under the terms of the contract or state laws.
+Generally, the burden of proof is on the plaintiff to establish a breach of contract, and the defendant proves that no such breach occurred under the terms of the contract or state laws.
 Both parties support arguments with affidavits, disposition testimony, witness testimony, attestations, and other acceptable evidence.

 What Defenses Can Be Used Against a Breach of Contract Claim in Iowa?